trmnl-core/services/docs/web/content/pages/faq.md

 ### API Services

-API services are served by the micro api with the default namespace go.micro.api.
-The micro api conforms to the API gateway pattern.
+API services are a separate tier of services for serving your http/json API.
+This might be a public facing api or leveraged by your clients.
+API services are served by the `micro api` and conform to an api gateway pattern.
+They are written as standard Go Micro services but use the namespace

-Learn more about it [here](https://github.com/micro/micro/tree/master/api)
+`go.micro.api` to logically separate themselves.

 ### Web Services